Build a JavaScript EAN/UPC Barcode Scanner with Add-On Code Support

 </html>

-Add Dynamsoft Barcode Reader
+Step 2: Add the Dynamsoft Barcode Reader Library

 Include the library of Dynamsoft Barcode Reader with the following line of code in the body: